LoreGoetschalckx/MemoryGame/README.md

 Do your images come in sets of which you want to show no more than one image per participant?
 For example, in the [GANalyze](http://ganalyze.csail.mit.edu) study, we had multiple modified clone images of the same seed image and wanted to make sure a single participant would never see more than one.
 For this **clustering**, you will have to add one level of nesting in the folder structure.
-Make sure images belonging to the same set or cluster or placed in the same sub-folder.
+Make sure images belonging to the same set or cluster are placed in the same sub-folder.
 ```
 stimuli
 |---your_image_set